 Von Willebrands: A type of bleeding disorder causing blood clotting problems.
 In a US study, 35% of Dobermann are genetically affected, 50% are carriers and 15% are clear of the disease.
 A genetic test before breeding is advised.

-Head Bobbing Syndrome or Wobblers: A sort of head tremor that is very common in the Dobermann.
+Head Bobbing Syndrome or Wobblers: A sort of head tremor very common in the Dobermann.
 Its believed to be a hereditary condition that is not harmful to your dog.
-The head will move side to side or up and down in quick movements.
+The head will move side to side or up and down quickly.
 Try to distract your dog if it starts with treats or games.
 As the gene for the syndrome is unknown, there is currently no gene test for this condition.

-Many of these conditions can be treated if caught early, but it's important to work with a reliable veterinarian familiar with this breed to ensure your dog receives proper care.
+Many of these conditions can be treated if caught early, but working with a reliable veterinarian familiar with this breed is important to ensure your dog receives proper care.

 Most diseases are inherited in a recessive manner.
 It means that the puppy must inherit the gene from both parents to become affected.
-If the mutation is only present in one parent, the puppy becomes a carrier.
+The puppy becomes a carrier if the mutation is only present in one parent.
 Choose a reputable breeder who has done genetic testing on their litters.

 The more aware you are of these diseases, the higher the chances you can prolong your dog's if problems arise.
-Same as with your child, be mindful of all required vaccinations, risks and even risks outside your home.
+Same as with your child, be mindful of all required vaccinations and risks outside your home.
 This blog post, for example, outlines all toxic spring plants that can be harmful to your dog.

 Dobermann Fun facts

 A Dobermann was the first dog buried in the United States Marine Corps War Dog Cemetery.
-There is a monument that depicts a Dobermann called “Kurt”, who saved the lives of soldiers by alerting them of an impending attack.
+There is a monument depicting a Dobermann called “Kurt”, who saved soldiers' lives by alerting them of an impending attack.
 Unfortunately, he didn’t survive the attack.
 The monument is in memory of all Dobermann who lost their life.
 They served as messenger dogs, and scouts, they detected mines and booby traps.
 The inscription bears the words “Semper Fidelis”, Latin for “always faithful” or “always loyal”.

 "To follow soon"

-In conclusion, Dobermann have a very loyal and devoted temperament.
+In conclusion, the Dobermann has a very loyal and devoted temperament.
 This dog breed has caused our hearts to beat faster.
-Their protective streak is simply impressive and we couldn't imagine a better dog for the job.
+Their protective streak is impressive, and we couldn't imagine a better dog for the job.

-These dogs are great companions and will enrich your family life if you have the time to dedicate to them.
+These dogs are great companions and will enrich your family life if you dedicate time to them.

 Dobermann Summary Info box